Style

 How much should parents expect to spend on good-quality children’s sunglasses?

-You’re probably looking at about $70 to $140, and prescription lenses will cost more.
-What you want to avoid is low-quality sunglasses, like those stands of sunglasses at big-box stores.
+You’re probably looking at about $40 to $100, and prescription lenses will cost more.
+Most often, you want to avoid is low-quality sunglasses, like those stands of sunglasses at big-box stores.
 A lot of times, there’s a sticker that says “Blocks UV rays.”
 Be wary of stuff like that—avoid glasses that don’t specify the percentage of UV blocked.
-Also, with those cheap sunglasses, the lenses aren’t optometry grade—they might be too thin, or distorted, and your child might not want to wear them because their vision is affected.
-If you go to the dollar store, you might find glasses imported from who knows where, and they might contain lead in the frame or hinges.
-They’re not good quality, so you might go through several pairs.
-It’s better to invest in a good-quality pair and make sure your child’s eyes are protected.

 How can parents encourage kids to wear their sunglasses?

-Any tips on preventing kids from losing their sunglasses?
+Tips for preventing kids from losing their sunglasses

 This article was originally published on May 10, 2019